cysouw/diathesis/text/c01_introduction.md

 #### Demotions {.unnumbered}

 The most extreme kind of demotion is an ~~anticausative [OBJ > SBJ > Ø]~~.
 The typical characteristic of an anticausative is the complete removal of the nominative subject that is the causer of the action/state of the clause.
 Filling the syntactic gap, a case-marked argument (typically the accusative) is promoted to subject.
 This is a widespread kind of diathesis.
-An example is the reflexive anticausative with verb like *schliessen* 'to close' [@Next], see [@sec:reflexive-anticausative].
+An example is the reflexive anticausative with verb like *schliessen* 'to close' [@next], see [@sec:reflexive-anticausative].

 :::ex
 a.
 Ich schließe die Tür.
 b.
 Die Tür schließt sich (von alleine).
 :::

 Very similar an anticausative is the ~~passive [OBJ > SBJ > ADJ]~~.
-The main difference between the two (a distinction which is often difficult to delimit) is that for a passive the original subject is still implied and can optionally be overtly expressed [@Next].
+The main difference between the two (a distinction which is often difficult to delimit) is that for a passive the original subject is still implied and can optionally be overtly expressed [@next].
 In contrast, for an anticausative the original subject is completely removed and a phrase like "by itself" can typically be added.
-As an example of a passive diathesis in [@Next] I present not the typical *werden + Partizip* passive, but a less widely acknowledged *glauben + Reflexiv + Partizip* passive diathesis, see [@sec:participle-glauben-reflexive].
+As an example of a passive diathesis in [@next] I present not the typical *werden + Partizip* passive, but a less widely acknowledged *glauben + Reflexiv + Partizip* passive diathesis, see [@sec:participle-glauben-reflexive].

 :::ex
 a.
 Der Vater hat seine Tochter nicht geliebt.
 b.
 Die Tochter glaubte sich von ihrem Vater nicht geliebt.
 :::

 A ~~conversive [OBJ > SBJ > PBJ]~~ looks similar to a passive, except that the prepositional phrase is a lexically governed preposition, so it has a more object-like grammatical status.
-An example is the verb *empören* 'to appall' [@Next a] with the reflexive diathesis *sich empören über* 'to be outraged about' [@Next b,c], see [@sec:reflexive-preposition-passive].
+An example is the verb *empören* 'to appall' [@next a] with the reflexive diathesis *sich empören über* 'to be outraged about' [@next b,c], see [@sec:reflexive-preposition-passive].
 The term conversive is adapted from Kulikov [-@kulikov2011: 380].

 :::ex
 a.
 Der Preis empört den Kunden.